fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/pt/part1d.md

 - I progress with small steps
 - I will write lots of _console.log_ statements to make sure I understand how the code behaves and to help pinpointing problems
 - If my code does not work, I will not write more code.
 Instead I start deleting the code until it works or just return to a state when everything was still working
-- When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see [here](http://localhost:8000/en/part0/general_info#how-to-ask-help-in-discord-telegam) how to ask help
+- When I ask for help in the course Discord or Telegram channel or elsewhere I formulate my questions properly, see [here](http://fullstackopen.com/en/part0/general_info#how-to-ask-help-in-discord-telegam) how to ask for help

 </div>